Condition

 How Endura Helps

-We assess your hip joint, hip muscles, lumbar spine, and SI joint to identify whether your pain is local to the hip or referred from your lower back.
-Treatment targets the root cause directly — releasing tight hip flexors, activating glutes, correcting SI joint dysfunction, and addressing lumbar spine problems if present.
+We assess your hip joint, hip muscles, lumbar spine, and SI joint to find out whether your pain is local to the hip or coming from your lower back.
+Treatment goes after the actual cause: releasing tight hip flexors, activating glutes, correcting SI joint dysfunction, and treating lumbar spine problems if present.
 You leave with [a plan](/method) and all six visits scheduled.

 Common Questions